Predoctoral Fellowship in Value Assessment-Health Outcomes Research

 - This award provides $25,000 in stipend support per year for 12, 18, or 24 months.

-- To receive funding beyond the first 12 months, awarded candidates must provide the PhRMA Foundation with a satisfactory progress report upon completion of the first 10 months of funding.
+- To receive funding beyond the first 12 months, awardees must provide the PhRMA Foundation with a satisfactory progress report upon completion of the first 10 months of funding.
 In addition, awardees must provide a letter from their thesis adviser, confirming that satisfactory progress is being made.

-- Funding is conditional upon award recipient’s continued employment with the institution, which will be assessed on a quarterly basis prior to payment.
-The awardee is required to notify the PhRMA Foundation if they leave the institution or if their fellowship ends during the award period.
+- Funding is conditional upon the awardee’s continued employment with the university, which will be assessed on a quarterly basis prior to payment.
+The awardee is required to notify the PhRMA Foundation if they leave the university or if they defend early.

-- Payments will be made directly to the institution on behalf of the applicant, with the understanding the institution will administer the funds.
+- Payments will be made directly to the university on behalf of the awardee, with the understanding the university will administer the funds.

 - This award is intended solely as a stipend and may not be used otherwise.
-Funds may not be used for tuition, fringe benefits, or indirect costs to the institution.
+Funds may not be used for tuition, fringe benefits, or indirect costs to the university.

-- An individual may not simultaneously hold another funding mechanism providing stipend support while the PhRMA Foundation predoctoral fellowship is active, unless it helps to supplement the award to a level that is consistent with other predoctoral fellowships the institution offers.
-If necessary, the institution may supplement the award to a level that is consistent with other predoctoral fellowships it currently offers.
-(Please upload a “Stipend Justification” explaining whether the stipend is to be supplemented and the amount.)
+- An individual may not simultaneously hold another funding mechanism providing stipend support while the PhRMA Foundation predoctoral fellowship is active, unless it helps to supplement the award to a level that is consistent with other predoctoral fellowships the university offers.
+If necessary, the university may supplement the award to a level that is consistent with other predoctoral fellowships it currently offers.

 - A financial report (separate from the 10-month progress report) will be required upon completion of the first 12 months of funding.